Flowduino/LithiumPowered/README.md

     myBattery.setCallbacks(new MyBatteryCallbacks()); // Use your Custom Callbacks myBattery.setGpio(new MyBatteryGPIO()); // Use your Custom GPIO Settings
-    // We would now change any Properties of myBattery as required myBattery.setup(); // This will Initialise our Battery instance with the given Property values };
+    // We would now change any Properties of myBattery as required myBattery.setup(500); // This will Initialise our Battery instance with the given Property values, where 500 tells it that the rated Battery capacity is 500mAh
+};

 void loop() {